All Day Allergy-D

 if you are allergic to hydralazine (Atarax, Vistaril).

-Do not use cetirizine and pseudoephedrine if you have taken an MAO inhibitor in the past 14 days.
+Do not use All Day Allergy-D if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially: